rqlite/rqlite.io/content/en/docs/API/api/_index.md

 Some `PRAGMA` directives will intefere with the proper operation of rqlite.
 They include:
 - `PRAGMA journal_mode` - rqlite **requires** the SQLite database to be in WAL mode at all times.
 Don't change the _journaling_ mode.
 - `PRAGMA wal_checkpoint` - rqlite **requires exlusive control over the WAL**.
 Don't checkpoint rqlite.
-- `PRAGMA VACUUM` - the behaviour of rqlite is undefined when this command is issued.

 If you have a question about a particular `PRAGMA` command, you should discuss it on the [rqlite Slack](https://rqlite.io/), or ask a question on [GitHub](https://github.com/rqlite/rqlite/).